Frequently Asked Hospice Questions

 If I elect the hospice benefit what is provided?

-Hospice pays for the nursing, emotional, and spiritual care; hospice also pays for all medications, supplies, and medical equipment related to the terminal disease and any needed for palliation of symptoms.
+Hospice provides nursing, personal, emotional and spiritual care, as well as any medications, supplies and medical equipment related to the terminal disease and palliation of symptoms.

 Is someone available 24/7?